Magic vs. Hawks Prediction & Picks - November 9

 - Computer Predicted Total: 226.4

-- The Hawks have covered less often than the Magic this season, sporting an ATS record of 3-4-0, compared to the 5-2-0 mark of the Magic.
+- The Hawks have had less success against the spread than the Magic this year, recording an ATS record of 3-4-0, as opposed to the 5-2-0 mark of the Magic.

 - Atlanta hasn't covered the spread as a 3.5-point favorite or more this season, while Orlando covers as an underdog of 3.5 or more 66.7% of the time.

+- Atlanta's games have gone over the total 57.1% of the time this season (four out of seven), which is more often than Orlando's games have (one out of seven).

-- As a moneyline underdog this season, the Magic are 1-3, while the Hawks are 1-1 as moneyline favorites.
+- As a moneyline favorite this year, the Hawks are 1-1, while the Magic are 1-3 as moneyline underdogs.

 Put your picks to the test and bet on the Magic with BetMGM Sportsbook.